Đorđe Balašević: Early biography

 Balašević was born to a Serbian father Jovan, and mother Veronika Dolenec, half Hungarian and a half Croatian from Rasinja near Koprivnica, Croatia.
 He had a sister Jasna.
-His grandfather's surname was Balaš but during the World War II his grandfather changed it to Balašević in fear of being Magyarized.
+His grandfather's surname was Balaš, but during World War II his grandfather changed it to Balašević in fear of being Magyarized.

-The younger Balašević grew up in Jovan Cvijić street in Novi Sad, in the same house where he lived until his death.
+The young Balašević grew up on Jovan Cvijić street in Novi Sad, in the same house where he lived until his death.
 He started writing poetry in primary school.
-He left high school in the third year but managed to get a high school diploma as a correspondence student and passed the preliminary exam for the university study of geography.
-He never graduated from the university but instead, he decided to pursue a music career, and in 1977 he joined the band Žetva.
+He left Svetozar Marković Gymnasium in his third year, but managed to get a high school diploma as a correspondence student and passed the preliminary exam for geography at the Faculty of Sciences, University of Novi Sad.
+He never graduated from university, instead deciding to pursue a music career, and in 1977 he joined the band Žetva.

 Musical career

 Early career: Žetva and Rani Mraz

 After Balašević joined the group, Žetva recorded a humorous tango-oriented hit single "U razdeljak te ljubim" (I Lay a Kiss on Your Parting), which was sold in more than 180,000 copies.

 In 1978, he left Žetva and, together with Verica Todorović, formed the band Rani Mraz.
 The band had its debut at the 1978 music festival in Opatija with the song "Moja prva ljubav" (My First Love).
 During 1978, former Suncokret members Biljana Krstić and Bora Đorđević joined the band (forming the most famous Rani Mraz lineup), and together they recorded "Računajte na nas" (Count on Us), written by Balašević, a song which celebrated the youth's adoption of the communist revolution.
 The song became popular with both the communist authorities and the people, becoming an anthem of the Yugoslav youth.
 After just a few months of cooperation, Verica Todorović and Bora Đorđević left the band (Đorđević forming his famous hard rock band Riblja Čorba).
 Biljana Krstić and Balašević then recorded Rani Mraz's first album Mojoj mami umesto maturske slike u izlogu (To my Mom instead of Prom Photo in the Shop-Window) with the help of studio musicians.